-In the middle there is a large section of granite dedicated to history of Arizona on one side and what will be the history of California on the other side (still in progress).
+In the middle, there is a large section of granite dedicated to the history of Arizona on one side and what will be the history of California on the other side.

-It is amazing to see the work that is put into making these beautiful pictures in the granite that go with the words.
-The above picture shows them as a blank canvas and the below shows what they look like when done.
+It is impressive to see the work that was put into making these beautiful pictures in the granite.

-The last part of the museum, that they will be working on for a few more years, is the history of the world.
+The last part of the museum, that they will be working on for a few more years, is the history of humanity.
 When I spoke with them they were only up to 800 AD which means there is a long way to go.
-This part was awesome as it had a lot of fabulous history and art carved into the granite.
+This part was impressive as it had a lot of history and art carved into the granite.
 Here are a few photos.

 Church on the Hill

-After wandering around a little more we were on our way.
+After wandering around a little more, we left the center of the world.
 I can honestly say that I was impressed by the amount of stuff to see here.
-Even though it was really out-of-the-way it was not a bad spot and it is a fun place to road trip to with friends.
+Even though it was out-of-the-way, it was not a bad spot, and it is a fun place to road trip to with friends.

 I would love to hear if you have been in the comments and what you thought.